basho/basho_docs/README.md

 >**Heads-up**
 >
-> When running a local instance of the site, you can't navigate from the splash page (the first page when you navigate to localhost:1313) to the most recent version of KV, TS, or CS.
-You will need to manually enter the version you want in the address bar of your browser.
+> When running a local instance of the site, you can't navigate from the splash page (the first page when you navigate to localhost:1313) to the index page of KV, TS, or CS.
+You will need to manually enter the version in the address bar of your browser.
 So, for instance, http://localhost:1313/riak/kv/2.2.0/ rather than http://localhost:1313/riak/kv/latest/.

 [hugo]: http://gohugo.io/
 [installing hugo]: http://gohugo.io/overview/installing/